pericoel21/allGuardsmanRPG/system/core-mechanics/combat.md

 2. **Roll defense**
    Roll under the selected stat, applying tags and other modifiers (like [[cover]])
 3. **Subtract $ from the damage**
    The damage comes from the weapon used.
-Subtract from it the $ generated in the [[defense-roll]].
+Subtract from it the $ generated in the [[defense-check]].
 4. **Take the damage**
    The damage that you didn't get to reduce now is subtracted from your [[hit-points]].
 If you reach 0, it doesn't carry over.
 5. **Take a Wound**
    If your [[hit-points]] are 0 and you take more damage, take a [[wounds-health-recovery|Wound]].
 Tier = damage.

 ## Handling Fumbles and Crits
 > See [[crits-fumbles]]